Climate Change and Energy

 In addition, our corporate carbon committee serves as a training and information mechanism for various climate change issues.
-All risks and opportunities related to our carbon strategy are reviewed by the committee, which is chaired by our Vice President, Environment and Climate Change.
+All risks and opportunities related to our carbon strategy are reviewed by the committee, which is chaired by our Vice President, Environment, Energy and Innovation.
 Company results are reported to our senior managers and the executive team, which, in turn, reports to our board's Environmental, Health and Safety Committee, as well as to the full board of directors.

-Overall responsibility for risks and opportunities at the mill level resides with our Vice President, Environment and Climate Change, while our Vice President, Forestry, has responsibility for risks and opportunities at the forestry level.
+Overall responsibility for risks and opportunities at the mill level resides with our Vice President, Environment, Energy and Innovation, while our Vice President, Forestry, has responsibility for risks and opportunities at the forestry level.
 A top-down approach is in place for the analysis of risks and opportunities, which relate primarily to regulatory changes, strategic capital investments, consumer preference changes, reputation and weather-related challenges.

 At the operations level, mill managers are responsible for implementing site-specific climate- and energy-related projects.
 All pulp and paper mills are supported by an energy champion responsible for the continuous improvement of our operational performance in terms of energy consumption.
 Facilities also have an environment coordinator who ensures that our facilities comply fully with environmental regulations such as those related to greenhouse gas emissions.

 A thorough emission inventory is essential for identifying opportunities to reduce our carbon footprint.
 We have been working intensively to close minor gaps in scope 1 and 2 emissions identified in our inventory.
 This includes tracking sawmill emissions and the allocation of emissions from our cogeneration facilities, according to contractual agreements, as well as including emissions from our landfill sites.
-Data collection for each mill is aggregated by Resolute’s Environment group and overseen by the Vice President, Environment and Climate Change.
+Data collection for each mill is aggregated by Resolute’s Environment group and overseen by the Vice President, Environment, Energy and Innovation.
 Linked spreadsheets track data, and verification procedures are in place to ensure that our inventory is accurate.

 Visit the Carbon Footprint page for more information on how Resolute’s energy efficiency initiatives and investments in clean energy help to control power costs and reduce GHG emissions.